 Our work began in 1976 with the founding of the Alameda County Waste Management Authority.
-In 1990, Alameda County voters overwhelmingly approved the Measure D ballot initiative that created the Alameda County Source Reduction and Recycling Board, a specialized arm of the Waste Management Authority.
+In 1990, Alameda County voters overwhelmingly approved the Measure D ballot initiative that created the Alameda County Source Reduction and Recycling Board.
 At that time, only 14 percent of discarded materials were diverted from the county’s landfills.

 |2014||Household Hazardous Waste Program expands days, hours and adds public events to make drop-off easier for Alameda County residents.|

 |2014||StopWaste building awarded LEED-EB v4 Platinum for Operations & Maintenance - the first v4 Platinum certification in the world.|

 |2013||StopWaste's Board approves creation of the Energy Council, a joint powers authority committed to energy efficiency and clean energy.|

 |2012||Countywide reusable bag ordinance prohibits free distribution of single-use bags in about 1,300 stores that sell packaged food and liquor.|

 Mandatory recycling expands to include larger businesses and multifamily buildings in most parts of the county.

 |2011||Ready Set Recycle is launched, an innovative campaign and contest that uses recognition, rewards and reinforcement to help make proper sorting the norm.|